The Effects of Mandated GMO Labeling

 When the state of Vermont implemented its own mandatory GMO labeling requirement, Ben & Jerry's ice cream — a Vermont icon — vowed to keep their prices the same.
 It turned out not to be possible.
 Replacing their traditional ingredients with non-GMO alternatives ultimately required them to raise their prices by 11%.

 Not only would the reduction of GMOs hurt consumers in the pocketbook, it would hit some with severe health problems.
-Vitamin A deficiency has long been a worldwide problem in developing nations, mostly in Africa and Asia, causing up to half a million children to go blind each year, and killing half of them.
-Today our most successful weapon against it is Golden Rice, which has for 20 years been providing up to 60% of the Vitamin A needed by children in those countries.
+Vitamin A deficiency has long been a worldwide problem in developing nations, mostly in Africa and Asia, causing up to half a million children to go blind each year, and killing an additional 650,000 annually.
+Today our most successful weapon against it is Golden Rice, developed 20 years ago to provide up to 60% of the Vitamin A needed by children in those countries, but only just now coming into use.
 It's a genetically engineered product, and mandatory labeling would frighten consumers away from it.

 Other health consequences concern new allergies.
 In the US, almost all cottonseed oil is GMO, but peanut oil is not.
 For products containing roasted nuts, they'd have to introduce a proven allergen that can be fatal in some cases.